PrasadPachu/Telecom-Customer-Churn/README.md

 ** https://www.mavenanalytics.io/

+** I have Used MySQl And Power BI to complete this Project.

 Churn data for a fictional Telecommunications company that provides phone and internet services to 7,043 customers in California, and includes details about customer demographics, location, services, and current status.

 Recommended Analysis